Mbein03/marvel-champions-conquest/README.md

 - [ ] Add functionality to track credits acquired for completing side schemes.
 - [ ] Add functionality to manually enter player names and credits as necessary.
 - [ ] Add view to display acquired cards on a per player basis.
+- [ ] Add shop functionality to display cards available in shop.
+- [ ] Add functionality to track game achievements.

 ## Helpful Links